-Fredericksburg will celebrate our nation's independence with special events and activities from Thursday, July 1 through Sunday, July 4, 2021.
-Since the Fourth of July falls on a Sunday in 2021, there will be a few modifications to events planned.
+Fredericksburg will celebrate our nation's independence with special events and activities from Thursday, June 29 through Tuesday, July 4, 2023.

 July 4th Events in Fredericksburg

-- After the kiddie parade, grab a spot on Main Street and stick around for the July Fourth Community Parade which kicks off at 1 p.m.
-This year, 2021, marks the 30th year of the parade.
+- After the Kiddie Parade, grab a spot on Main Street and stick around for the July Fourth Community Parade which kicks off at 10 a.m.
 The parade lines up behind the Gillespie County Courthouse and proceeds east on Main Street to the intersection of Main and Washington Streets.
 It then u-turns and heads west to Bowie Street.
-Attendees are encouraged to bring lawn chairs or park their vehicle along the route.
+Attendees are encouraged to bring lawn chairs or park their vehicles along the route.

 Fredericksburg Events on July Fourth Weekend

-- Learn about the history of Fredericksburg and Gillespie County with living history reenactors at Fort Martin Scott throughout the weekend or with a tour of the old Gillespie County jail on Saturday, July 3.
+- Learn about the history of Fredericksburg and Gillespie County with a tour of the Old Gillespie County Jail on Saturday, July 1.

 And that’s just the tip of the iceberg!
 Find a full line-up of events this Fourth of July.